-Boxes with the label “Antidote” will be sent to 40 artists around the world.
+Boxes with the label “Antidote” has beeen sent to 24 artists around the world.
 The artists returned the boxes with a piece of art inspired by the theme - Antidote.
 The boxes will be hidden on the sacred island of Delos.
 A treasure hunt will be organized, where visitors will scatter around the island to find the “treasures”.
 Our long term goal is to attain the first floating museum - maybe an old war ship- where the artworks of the Mykonos Biennale will be exhibited, the museum of Archipelago.

 A Night of Philosophy is a nocturnal event, inviting philosophers and artists to create a unique encounter between Philosophy, Art and the general Public.
 It is a sort of championship between Art and Philosophy about the meaning of things.
 It is based on profusion, simultaneity and free access.
 As a site-specific staged event, A Night of Philosophy offers each time a new experience.
 After Paris, Berlin, London, New York, Helsinki, UNESCO's Paris headquarters, Brooklyn, Lima, A Night of Philosophy will be held for the first time in Mykonos.
 As the closing event of Mykonos Biennale 2017, A Night of Philosophy takes its inspiration from Plato and will take the unique form of a symposium on love: philosophers and artists will all gather around the same table and propose vivid and visionary, actual and untimely evocations of love.